 Saint John Paul the Great, pray for us as we face, yet again, a world in crisis.

 Note from Father Gordon MacRae: Thank you for reading and sharing this post.
-For the Feasts of All Saints and All Souls, you may also like these related posts which we hope you will share with others:
+You may also like these related posts which we hope you will share with others:

 A Tale of Two Priests: Maximilian Kolbe and John Paul II